-In order to enter Freehand Zone Creation Mode, select 2D View/ Freehand Zone Creation Mode from the menu or select the Freehand Zone Creation Mode button from the Toolbar the 2D View BO part of the screen.
+In order to enter Freehand Zone Creation Mode, select 2D View/Freehand Zone Creation Mode from the menu or select the Freehand Zone Creation Mode button from the Toolbar

-The mouse cursor will turn into a cross-hair when the mouse is moved over
+The mouse cursor will turn into a cross-hair when the mouse is moved over the 2D View and part of the screen.

 In order to create a freehand zone, click and release the left mouse button where you wish the first vertex of the zone to be.
 You will now find that you have a dotted line moving between the point you clicked and the mouse.
 Keep left clicking at each point where you wish to create a new vertex.
-If you are in Intelligent Snapping and then the point clicked may snap to a point horizontally or vertically the same as the previous point.
+If you are in Intelligent Snapping mode then the point clicked may snap to a point horizontally or vertically the same as the previous point.
 If at any point you make a mistake, click the right mouse button and this will remove the most recently added vertex.
 If you wish to abandon the zone creation, press the Escape key at any point.